 “Ah, come on, not again.
 You already bought books yesterday, and you only looked at the pictures.”

-It looked old and smelled of even older paper; books piled up on every available surface, including a counter behind which they heard a voice.
+The place looked old and smelled of even older paper; books piled up on every available surface, including a counter behind which they heard a voice.

 “Welcome!
 Can I help you find something?” said a short and chubby man as he emerged from behind the counter.
 “The children’s section is over there, and all the paperback adventure books are on sale this week.”

 “Ah, a young scholar!
-I can offer you this compendium here; it’s an expanded version of Wenzel’s Introduction to Botany.
+I can offer you this compendium here; it’s an annotated version of Wenzel’s Introduction to Botany.
 I also have the extended version of Künzle’s medicinal plant guide, updated to include 74 species of monster plants.
 And if I may offer you something more local, this is a field manual of only behemoth and monster vegetation of the Highland.”

 “That looks like some cheap photocopy.”